NotBoogie/MidnaHelmetHelperWPF/README.md

 # MidnaHelmetHelperWPF

 The app auto loads the content in the /Models folder.
-If you draw something else that isn't Midna a lot, you can probably just swap out those files for yours
+If you draw something else that isn't Midna a lot, you can probably just swap out those files for yours.
+There's no save functionality cause I'm not gonna sink time into that (until either I need it or it gets a lot of asks from people I guess)

 Control definitions: